babelouest/ulfius/API.md

 ## Update existing programs from Ulfius 2.0 to 2.1 <a name="update-existing-programs-from-ulfius-20-to-21"></a>

-- An annoying bug has been fixed that made streaming data a little buggy when used on raspbian.
-Now if you don't know the data size you're sending, use the macro U_STREAM_SIZE_UNKOWN instead of the previous value -1.
+- An annoying bug has been fixed that made streaming data a little buggy when used on Raspbian.
+Now if you don't know the data size you're sending, use the macro U_STREAM_SIZE_UNKNOWN instead of the previous value -1.
 - There are some updates in the stream callback function parameter types.
 Check the [streaming data documentation](#streaming-data).
 - The websocket data structures are no longer available directly in `struct _u_response` or `struct _u_instance`.
 But you shouldn't use them like this anyway so it won't be a problem.
 - Unify and update functions name `ulfius_set_*_body_response`.
 You may have to update your legacy code.